 Gliding on the Water

-The child pushes off from a standing position with both feet against the pool wall.
-After the push-off, the child remains in a fully extended position.
-The hands are placed on top of each other, and the legs remain as still as possible.
-This position is held for at least 5 seconds.
-The goal of the exercise is to glide as far as possible.
-This exercise primarily trains the two core elements: water acclimation and gliding.
+The child pushes off the pool wall with both feet from a standing position and glides fully extended, hands placed on top of each other and legs as still as possible, for at least 5 seconds.
+The goal is to glide as far as possible.
+Trains water acclimation and gliding.

 From a seated position

-For this exercise, your child should sit on the edge of the pool, bend their back, and let themselves fall forward into the water with outstretched hands.
-A swim ring can be used as an aid to encourage deeper diving.
-Falling into the water increases momentum and enhances body control.
-The hands should always point toward the target, as the child will glide in that direction.
-Additionally, this exercise is an excellent preparation for learning to dive in a later course.
+Your child sits on the edge of the pool, bends their back and lets themselves fall forward into the water with outstretched hands; a swim ring can encourage deeper diving.
+Falling in increases momentum and body control, and the hands should always point toward the target, as the child glides in that direction.
+An excellent preparation for learning to dive in a later course.

 Stretch and pull

-The child stands on the floor of a waist-deep pool, extending both arms forward with hands placed on top of each other.
-Hold your child’s hands and walk slowly backward, pulling the child forward.
-As you begin pulling, the child lifts their legs off the floor, takes a breath, and places their face in the water between their arms.
-This exercise practices stretching in a prone position and holding their breath.
-Additionally, the child experiences water resistance, similar to the feeling during the gliding phase later on.
+The child stands in a waist-deep pool, arms extended forward with hands on top of each other.
+Hold your child's hands and walk slowly backward, pulling them forward; as you pull, the child lifts the legs, takes a breath and places the face in the water between the arms.
+This practices stretching in the prone position, holding the breath and feeling the water resistance of the later gliding phase.

 Pretzel stick jump